AppliedRecognition/Ver-ID-UI-Android/README.md

 2. Registering your app will generate an evaluation licence for your app.
 The licence is valid for 30 days.
 If you need a production licence please [contact Applied Recognition](mailto:sales@appliedrec.com).
 2. When you finish the registration you'll receive a file called **Ver-ID identity.p12** and a password.
 Copy the password to a secure location.
 3. Copy the **Ver-ID identity.p12** into your app's assets folder.
 A common location is **your\_app_module/src/main/assets**.
 8. Ver-ID will need the password you received at registration.
-    - You can either specify the password when you create an instance of `VerIDFactory`:
+    - You can either specify the password when you create an instance of `VerIDSDKIdentity` that you pass to `VerIDFactory`:

         ~~~java
+        try {
-        VerIDFactory veridFactory = new VerIDFactory(this, "your password goes here");
+            VerIDSDKIdentity identity = new VerIDSDKIdentity(this, "your password goes here");
+            VerIDFactory veridFactory = new VerIDFactory(this, identity);
+        } catch (Exception e) {
+            // Failed to create identity with your credentials.
+        }
         ~~~
     - Or you can add the password in your app's **AndroidManifest.xml**: